 JOHN and DAVID travelling on train through BURMA and INDIA, relaxing and enjoying their journey home.
+JOHN is seen writing in a small notebook: "The year was 1939...".

-We travelled back to BURMA H.Q. and found out it was our time to head back home.
+JOHN (NARRATION) We travelled back to BURMA H.Q. and found out it was our time to head back home.
 The war was almost won.